moble/www_black-holes_org/.github/README.md

       or similar for the extras
 - [ ] Glossary something-or-other
 - [ ] Add `index.md` files in every relevant directory
+- [ ] Add redirects for old ugly pages with [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from), which is allowed on github

 ## Fonts used on the SXS website